 A doctoral student who has passed part of a third-cycle programme at a university in Sweden has the right to have the credits transferred to a programme at another university.
 A doctoral student may also be granted the right to transfer credits from studies at a higher education institution abroad.
 The individual study plan indicates whether credits are to be transferred from previous studies.

-The following courses are compulsory on the third-cycle programme:
+The following courses are compulsory for a third-cycle degree in Organic Chemistry: